How Scan4Safety works

 Rising costs

-Sub-optimal stock control and duplication waste millions in already stretched NHS budgets.
+Inefficient stock control and duplication waste millions in already stretched NHS budgets.
 An estimated 237 million medication errors occur annually, while surgical claims cost over £195 million in 2021/22 alone.

 Unequal adoption